ShaynaHuang0120/2022Spring_Finals/Final Report.md

 #### 2.3.3 F-1 Constructor Winning Distribution

-To understand the leading manufacturers in F-1, we utilize the results and constructor datasets to identify their winning frequency.
+To understand the leading manufacturers in F-1, we utilized the results and constructor datasets to identify their winning frequency.
 By limiting the recent 10 years' F-1 races and filtering results that have positions less or equal to 3, we are thus able to create the distribution with the value_count and plot functions.

 ![!plot](./image/Others/F1ConstructorWinTimes.png)

 As shown above, we identify that Mercedes, Red Bull, and Ferrari are leading constructors in F-1 as their total winning times are greater than those of the rest of the constructors.
-In detail, Mercedes-Benz (MB)wined 281 times (obtaining the first 3 places) during the last ten years, showing its robust technology in F-1 racing car building.
+In detail, Mercedes-Benz (MB) wined 281 times (obtaining the first 3 places) during the last ten years, showing its robust technology in F-1 racing car building.
 In other words, when we are anticipating the results of one racing game, we should always make bets on MB.

 #### 2.3.4 F-E Team Group Winning Distribution